BindBC/bindbc-sdl/README.md

 Every binding in the BindBC project is licensed under the [Boost Software License](https://www.boost.org/LICENSE_1_0.txt).
 If you use these bindings in your project, you must also abide by the license(s) of SDL and any of its satellite libraries that you use.

+## SDL Documentation
+This readme describes how to use bindbc-sdl, not SDL. bindbc-sdl is a direct binding to the SDL API, so the existing SDL documentation and tutorials can be adapted to D with only some minor modifications.
+[The SDL Wiki](https://wiki.libsdl.org/FrontPage) has official documentation of the SDL API.
+[The SDL 2 tutorials from Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/index.php) are a good start for those unfamiliar with the API.

 ## Usage
-__NOTE__: This documentation describes how to use bindbc-sdl.
-As the maintainer of this library, I do not provide instructions on using the SDL library.
-However, since this is a direct binding to the SDL API, the existing SDL documentation and tutorials can be adapted to D with few modifications (those being minor differences in the language, such as array declaration syntax).
-See [the SDL Wiki](https://wiki.libsdl.org/FrontPage) for documentation on the SDL API.
-[The SDL 2 tutorials from Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/index.php) are a good start for those unfamiliar with the API.

 By default, bindbc-sdl is configured to compile as dynamic bindings that are not `-betterC` compatible.
 The dynamic bindings have no link-time dependency on the SDL libraries, so the SDL shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the SDL libraries&mdash;either the static libraries or the appropriate files for linking with shared libraries on your system (see below).